rwieruch/blog_robinwieruch_content/react-hooks.md

 // side-effects in React function component with React Hooks function MyComponent() {
   useEffect(() => {
-    // add listener for feature 1
+    // add listener for feature 1 (setup)
-    // return function to remove listener for feature 1 });
+    // return function to remove listener for feature 1 (clean up) });

   useEffect(() => {
-    // add listener for feature 2
+    // add listener for feature 2 (setup)
-    // return function to remove listener for feature 2 });
+    // return function to remove listener for feature 2 (clean up) });

   ...
 }
 {{< /highlight >}}

 Now, if you would introduce more than one of these side-effects in a React class component's lifecycle methods, all side-effects would be grouped by lifecycle method but not by side-effect.
 That's what React Hooks are going to change by encapsulating a side-effect in one hook whereas every hook has its own side-effect with a setup and clean up phase.
-You will see later in a tutorial how this works by adding and removing listeners in a React Hook.
+You will see later in a tutorial how this works for real by adding and removing listeners in a React Hook.

 **React's Abstraction Hell:** Abstraction and thus reusability were introduced with [Higher-Order Components](https://www.robinwieruch.de/gentle-introduction-higher-order-components/) and [Render Prop Components](https://www.robinwieruch.de/react-render-props-pattern/) in React.
 There is also [React's Context with its Provider and Consumer Components](https://www.robinwieruch.de/react-context-api/) that introduce another level of abstraction.
 All of these advanced patterns in React are using so called wrapping components.
 The implementation of the following components shouldn't be foreign to developers who are creating larger React applications.